Depp v News Group Newspapers Ltd: Depp and Heard’s relationship

 Johnny Depp (left) sued News Group Newspapers after The Sun published an article in 2018, which described him as a "wife-beater" due to allegations made by his ex-wife Amber Heard (right).

 Actors Johnny Depp and Amber Heard began a relationship in around 2012 and married in Los Angeles in February 2015.
-Heard filed for divorce from Depp on 23 May 2016, and obtained a temporary restraining order (TRO) against him, stating in her court declaration that he had been "verbally and physically abusive" throughout their relationship, usually while under the influence of alcohol and/or drugs.
+Heard filed for divorce from Depp on 23 May 2016, and obtained a temporary restraining order against him, stating in her court declaration that he had been "verbally and physically abusive" throughout their relationship, usually while under the influence of alcohol and/or drugs.
 In response, Depp alleged that she was "attempting to secure a premature financial resolution by alleging abuse."
 Heard testified about the abuse under oath at a divorce court deposition.
 The divorce received a large amount of publicity, with alleged evidence, such as images of Heard's injuries, published by the media.
 A settlement was reached in August 2016, and the divorce was finalised in January 2017.
 Depp and Heard issued a joint statement saying that their "relationship was intensely passionate and at times volatile, but always bound by love.
 Neither party has made false accusations for financial gain.
 There was never any intent of physical or emotional harm."
 Depp paid Heard a settlement of US$7 million (£5 million), which she pledged to donate to the American Civil Liberties Union and the Children's Hospital Los Angeles.
 The settlement also included a non-disclosure agreement preventing either party from discussing their relationship publicly.